 |September 2019||Reliance Dhirubhai Fellows matriculate in Stanford MBA Program|

 Please read this website carefully, as requirements to apply to this Fellowship differ from the requirements for the MBA Program application.
 Fellowship application materials include:

 - Educational history and scores: 10 board exams, 12 board exams, Joint Entrance Exam (JEE), and/or Common Admission Test (CAT).
 You may also submit the Graduate Management Admission Test (GMAT) and/or Graduate Record Examination (GRE), if available.
 These are optional at the fellowship application stage.
 If you’re selected as a finalist, you’ll be required to take one of these exams as part of your application to the MBA Program.
+The Stanford GSB will provide you with a voucher to take either the GMAT or the GRE.
 If you went to an undergraduate college or university where the language of instruction was not English, you may also be required to take an English-language exam.
 Official transcripts are not considered at this stage.
 Finalists will be required to submit an unofficial copy of your transcripts in the MBA Application and will submit official copies upon admission to the MBA Program.

 - Awards and honors (academic or social)

 - Employment history: Letters of recommendation are not considered at this stage.
 Finalists will be required to submit two Letters of Recommendation in the MBA Application.

 - One-page resume or curriculum vitae (CV)

 - Individual financial information